SPEECH: Structured Prediction with Energy-Based Event-Centric Hyperspheres: Acknowledgements

 \section{Acknowledgements}

 We would like to express gratitude to the anonymous reviewers for their kind comments.
-This work was supported by the Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Yongjiang Talent Introduction Programme (2021A-156-G), CAAI-Huawei MindSpore Open Fund, and NUS-NCS Joint Laboratory (A-0008542-00-00).
+This work was supported by the Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Yongjiang Talent Introduction Programme (2021A-156-G), CAAI-Huawei MindSpore Open Fund, Information Technology Center and State Key Lab of CAD \& CG, ZheJiang University, and NUS-NCS Joint Laboratory (A-0008542-00-00).